-Now that we’re leaving our homes more, maybe for days at a time, there’s a greater chance that deliveries are scheduled for when you’re not home.
-I previously wrote about how to delay or hold shipments from USPS, UPS, Fedex and Amazon.
+Now that we’re leaving our homes more, maybe for days at a time, there’s a greater chance that deliveries are scheduled for when you’re not there.
+I previously wrote about how to delay or hold shipments from USPS, UPS, FedEx and Amazon.

-Since writing that post, UPS has changed its policies, and changing a scheduled delivery will cost you a significant amount.
+Since writing that post, UPS has changed its policies, and changing a scheduled delivery will now cost a significant amount.

 Previously, anyone with a UPS My Choice account could reschedule deliveries or get them sent to a local UPS Store or pickup point for no charge.
 That’s no longer the case and if you want to re-route a scheduled delivery, you have to pay.